Looking for an ADA compliance website guide? You are in the right place!

 Begin at the earliest opportunity.
 Remediating your present website will take some time.

 On the off chance that you do get sued, if you quickly remediate your website, you might have the option to get the claim excused on mootness (there’s done anything in question, for example, offended parties are contending your website is unavailable yet you’ve just made it open).
-This unquestionably doesn’t mean you should stand by to fix your website, yet it implies you may have an out in case you’re in the mood for playing guard to a claim.
+This unquestionably doesn’t mean you should stand by to fix your website, but it implies you may have an out if you’re in the mood to play guard to a claim.

 For our websites to be ADA compliant, they need to be available.

 Accessibility of websites can be two things depending on the context: 1) the method of making your website available to people with disabilities, or 2) the way your website is accessible.

 The ADA is the legal party.
 Are you compliant with the law?
 Accessibility is a technological or developmental factor.
 How well do people with disabilities access your website?